-Konstantin Popović began his violin studies at the age of five in Belgrade, Yugoslavia.
-A few months later, he was acknowledged as the most promising beginner violinist by the members of the board of education for strings.
-This recognition led to a performance on a national television program about the history of violin music.
+Konstantin Popović began his violin studies at the age of five in Belgrade, Yugoslavia, where he was acknowledged as the most promising beginner violinist by the members of the board of education for strings.

-After graduating from U of T, he extended his orchestral studies as a member of the National Youth Orchestra of Canada and National Academy Orchestra.
-As a member of the National Youth Orchestra, he toured most major Canadian cities, numerous countries in Europe and Asia.
+After graduating he extended his orchestral studies as a member of the National Youth Orchestra of Canada and National Academy Orchestra.
+As a member of the National Youth Orchestra, he toured major Canadian cities and numerous countries in Europe and Asia.

-In 2000, Konstantin became the Assistant Concertmaster of Windsor Symphony.
-The same year, he also won an equivalent position in Sinfonia Toronto, a string orchestra comprised of fourteen members.
+In 2000, Konstantin became the Assistant Concertmaster of the Windsor Symphony Orchestra.
+That year, he won an equivalent position in Sinfonia Toronto, a string orchestra comprised of fourteen members.

-Konstantin has been featured as a violin soloist on numerous tracks of Kosta Arnakouros’ instrumental CD Mediterranean Rendezvous released in 2004.
+Konstantin has been featured as a violin soloist on numerous tracks of Kosta Arnakouros’ instrumental CD Mediterranean Rendezvous.
 He also did studio work for composer-arranger Charles Cozens of Somerset Entertainment and was featured as a first violinist of a string quartet on the same recording.

 Konstantin plays regularly with Wellington Music agency which he co-founded with cellist Orsolya Lengyel in 1997.
-During the first decade of 2000s, he was also a member of the Greek bend from Toronto called The First Generation.
 Tino is a current member of the string trio pop band The Guitar Guys, Punjabi dhol band The Folk Guys and also has a solo pop violin act Tino Pop Violin.
-Tino is also highly regarded as a Bollywood-style violinist.
+Tino is highly regarded as a Bollywood-style violinist.

 Of all his achievements Mr. Popović puts most value on the arrivals of his children Dimitri and Tatiana and is immeasurably grateful to his wife Dawn for all her support.